FRC-2928/FRC-Programmer-Training/docs/RoboRIO/swervedrive.md

 For a full code example of a Swerve Drive chassis see this [Advanced SwerveDrive Example](https://github.com/Mechanical-Advantage/AdvantageKit/tree/main/example_projects/advanced_swerve_drive/src/main).
 This example also incorporates [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/docs/WHAT-IS-ADVANTAGEKIT.md), which is an advanced logging and simulation framework.

-## Phoenix 6 Tuner X for Swerve Drive
+## Configuring Swerve Drive Phoenix Tuner X
 Before running any robot code the Swerve Drive chassis can be configured and verified in the *Phoenix6 Tuner X*.
 The tuner gives you a view of the entire Swerve Drive chassis and ensures that all of the modules work together as a single unit.
 Under the Mechanisms page in Tuner X is the *Swerve Project Generator*.
 This utility guides the user through configuring their modules, verifying their drivetrain, encoder inverts, drivetrain inverts and more.

 See the [Swerve Project Generator](https://pro.docs.ctr-electronics.com/en/latest/docs/tuner/tuner-swerve/index.html) for detailed instructions on running the configuration and verification of the drive train.